raspy135/Qun-mk2/README.md

   * AUX is connected to a lot of modules for CV control, so you can use AUX to control tune/width/LFO and others.
 However, the LINE in has capacitor in the path, it means the signal is AC.
 Using it as LFO should work, probably down to 2 to 5Hz.
 But DC signal, e.g. holding the same voltage 5 seconds, might not work.
 * MIDI is flooding when I connect MIDI out to DAW.
   * MIDI forwarding is ON.
-* Glithes with looper playing
+* Glitches with looper playing
-	* One known issue is looper might get gliches when Granular's grain is high with scene loading.
+	* One known issue is looper might get glitches when Granular's grain is high with scene loading.
 It's because of limitation of RAM bandwidth.

 ## External Audio processing